GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/figures/tf_rep.typ

   placement: fig-placement,
   numbering: fig-numbering,
   numbering-sub-ref: fig-numbering-sub-ref,
-  caption: flex-caption(
+  caption: detailed-caption(
-    [
+    common: [
-      Illustration of time-frequency representations of a speech signal.
+      Illustration of time-frequency representations of a speech signal ],
+    extra: [
       (a) shows a mono-aural spectrogram obtained from the left microphone.
       (b) and (c) are interaural representations and use both left and right channels.
     ],
-    [
-      Illustration of time-frequency representations of a speech signal ]
   ),
   gap: grid-fig-gap,
   label: <fig:ssl:sota:tf_representations>,